FT Weekend Stage

 Architect Richard Rogers discusses visions of post-Brexit London and how to design a great global city, in conversation with Simon Kuper

 6.00pm – 6.45pm | Jeremy Paxman in the firing line

-The art of the interview in the post-truth age.
+The art of the interview in the post-truth age, the highs and the lows of a career grilling politicians and lessons on writing a frank memoir.
 The FT Weekend editor Alec Russell takes on Britain’s legendary political inquisitor